Banco Occidental de Descuento: History

 In early June 2022, the BOD began removing its logo from its branches and headquarters, replacing them with the BNC logo.

 On June 17, 2022, SUDEBAN authorizes the transfer of assets and liabilities from the BOD to the BNC in Venezuela.

 From June 23, starting at 10:00 p.m. and until June 24, 2022, at 03:00 p.m., the electronic transactions of the BOD bank will be suspended.
 By June 24, from 03:01 p.m., customers will have access to their products and services through digital banking www.bncenlinea.com, maintaining optimal security and confidentiality conditions.

 From June 23, starting at 10:01 p.m. and until June 24, 2022, at 08:00 a.m., operations by Bank Points of Sale will be suspended.
 For June 24, from 08:01 a.m., affiliated businesses will be able to activate their Points of Sale.

 The Sudeban reported that the migration and integration process of the BNC's technological platform was completed on June 24, 2022, in which a total of 2,889,592 accounts were successfully migrated from the BOD.

 As of June 27, during banking hours, they will be attended at the BNC Agency network nationwide, by executives and employees willing to resolve requests and answer questions from the beginning of the transition period.

 The cessation of operations of the Banco Occidental de Descuento (BOD) was made official in Resolution No. 047.22 of Gazette No. 42,412 dated July 6, 2022.

-According to the publication released this weekend, the Superintendency of Banking Sector Institutions (Sudeban) will grant a period of "30 continuous days from the publication in the Official Gazette of the Bolivarian Republic of Venezuela of the this Resolution, to finalize all the operations inherent to the Banco Occidental de Descuento, Banco Universal, CA.
+According to the publication released this weekend, the Superintendency of Banking Sector Institutions (Sudeban) will grant a period of 30 continuous days from the publication in the Official Gazette of the Bolivarian Republic of Venezuela of this resolution, to finalize all the operations inherent to the Banco Occidental de Descuento, Banco Universal, CA.

 Likewise, the text indicates that the banking institution will also have a period of 2 years for “its liquidation and the related legal entities; all this under the supervision and authorization of this Superintendence of the Institutions of the Banking Sector.